Ice Out Page

 That first year, April of 1988, there were only a few hundred people in the game.
 In 1990, 1500 tickets were sold, and Jules's daughter, Judy, set up a database to replace the shirt pocket notebook.
 The ever increasing database was turned over to a paid “data specialist” in 1994.
 The game has grown steadily over the years, and now there are well over 12,000 entries each year.

-Several changes took place in 2013.
+Some changes took place in 2013.
 The site for the pallet and flag was moved, and the old electric alarm clock, showing signs of age, was replaced with a special weather-proof clock.
-Both clock and pallet are now monitored by web cameras, and anyone can see them 24/7 by just going to the Joe’s Pond website.
 That was also the first year tickets could be purchased on line.

 People all over the United States and some from overseas play the game.
 Proceeds after expenses are split, 50/50, between the winner(s) and Joe’s Pond Association (JPA).
 The JPA share is used to fund an annual free fireworks display to celebrate the Fourth of July.